eli64s/markitecture/README.md

 - **Filename Sanitization:** Generates clean, unique filenames for each section, ensuring compatibility and readability.
 - **Reference Link Management:** Extracts and appends reference-style links used within each section.
 - **Reference Link Conversion:** Convert all inline links to reference-style links for improved readability and maintainability.
+- **Link Validation:** Checks and validates all links within a Markdown file for accuracy and integrity.
 - **Thematic Break Handling:** Recognizes and handles line breaks (`---`, `***`, `___`) for intelligent content segmentation.
 - **MkDocs Integration:** Automatically generates an `mkdocs.yml` configuration file based on the split sections.
 - **CLI Support:** Provides a user-friendly Command-Line Interface for seamless operation.